Byron Bancroft Johnson

 A second Major League

 After a successful first season as a minor league in 1900, Ban Johnson decided to have the American League compete head-to-head with the National League.
 He declared his league a major league in 1901 and enticed players to join his league by eliminating the annual salary cap which the National League had imposed on player contracts.
-He also moved teams eastward into Boston, MA, Philadelphia, PA, Washington, DC and Baltimore, MD.
+He also moved teams eastward into Boston, MA, Philadelphia, PA, Washington, DC and Baltimore, MD, investing his own money in the Washington franchise to ensure the new circuit was present in the nation's capital.
 In cities where the two leagues were in direct competition, the upstart American League teams won the attendance battle handily, and by the end of 1902, the National League was reeling under the pressure, having lost a large number of its star players to its rival, in addition to lagging at the gate.

 This led to the peace agreement which provided that the two leagues would respect one another's contracts.
 A three-man National Commission was appointed to settle disputes, which consisted of Johnson, National League President Harry Pulliam, and Cincinnati Reds owner Garry Herrmann.
 Herrmann was a friend of Johnson's from his days in Cincinnati, and would regularly side with Johnson over the coming years.